-This diverse two year course provides you with the opportunities to explore the rich and diverse world of the creative industries through fields such as Art, Design, Sculpture, Illustration, Fashion and many others.
-As a complementary programme to the Centre’s suite of specialist L3 Extended DIplomas this allows you a journey of creative discovery to establish where you may wish to specialise in higher education or industry.
+This two-year course provides you with opportunities to explore the rich and diverse world of the creative industries through the lens of three dimensional design.
+This includes fields such as architecture, interior design, furniture, and product design.
+As a complementary programme to the Centre’s suite of specialist L3 Extended Diplomas this allows you a journey of creative discovery to establish where you may wish to specialise in higher education or industry.
 This programme will enable you to make full use of all possibilities and will unleash your creativity through a broad range of technical tools and resources from fundamental hands on activities to the use of digital technologies.
+This includes model making, drawing, 3D CAD, 3D printing, and Adobe Photoshop.
 The centre is based in Chelsea SW10, an area renowned for artistic practice.
-We are near to the National Museums and Galleries in Exhibition Road and Hyde Park: Victoria & Albert Museum, Science and National History Museums, and The Serpentine Galleries.
-Our studio spaces are light and spacious equipped to develop practical and theoretical art & design skills.
-You will learn through collaborative and individual projects, exploration and discovery that focus on helping you to establish your creative voice. .
+We are near to the National Museums and Galleries in Exhibition Road, The Design Museum, and the Chelsea Design Centre.
+Our studio spaces are equipped to develop practical and theoretical art & design skills.
+You will learn through collaborative and individual projects, exploration and discovery that focus on helping you to establish your creative voice.
 Small class sizes ensure all students are supported to develop their knowledge, skills and interests.
-Study visits are organised to museums and galleries to support learning and teaching and the practical curriculum engages with a range of making and experimentation with materials and visual language.
-Learners are encouraged to reflect on their practice to develop a range of critical and communication skills.
+Study visits are organised to support learning and teaching and the practical curriculum engages with a range of making and experimentation with materials and visual language.
 The Creative Practice course teaches students to be observant, flexible, practical, and critical and to develop valuable industry relevant skills like collaboration, planning with each other, managing your own time and communicating ideas effectively.
-The course has close links with the Royal Academy of Arts, Piccadilly, with whom we collaborate on Art Workshops and study visits.
+The course has close links with industry partners with whom we conduct live projects, visits, and work experience placements

 On successful completion of the course, you will achieve the following qualification: Extended Diploma in Creative Practice: Art, Design and Communication [UAL]